 One of modern cinema’s greatest tragedies is the death of 59 year old Taiwanese director Edward Yang (from colon cancer in 2007).
 He made his directorial debut at the age of 35 in 1982 with “In Our Time”.
 The eight films he made in his career were highly regarded among art-house & festival circuits, but his films didn’t reach wider audience like the works of other film-makers, belonging to Taiwanese new wave – Hou Hsiao-hsien & Tsai Ming-liang.
 Yang’s four hour sociopolitical epic “A Bright Summer Day” (1991) and the multi-generational masterpiece “Yi yi” (A One and a Two, 2000) were the works that reached and grabbed the attention of cinephiles around the globe (he earned ‘Best Director’ award in Cannes for ‘Yi yi’).
-Personally, Yang’s “Yi yi” has on lasting influence on me.
+Personally, Yang’s “Yi yi” has had a lasting influence on me.
 The film takes us on a one year trip into the lives of a Taipei middle-class family.
-It examines all kinds of emotions an ordinary family feels with an unbelievable amount of nuance.
+It examines different emotionalities of the members of a ordinary middle-class family with an unbelievable amount of nuance.

 “Yi yi” starts with a Chinese wedding and ends with a funeral service, which might make the viewers to easily observe the ‘circle of life’ message.
 But, Yang’s simplistic yet philosophical narrative approach bestows a one of a kind movie experience.
 The middle-aged father NJ Jian (Wu Nienjen) is one of the partners in a computer hardware firm that’s going through a transitional stage.
 The film opens with the marriage of NJ’s brother-in-law A-Di (Hsi-Sheng Chen).
 The visuals of easygoing wedding celebrations make us feel at home.
 Then a distraught woman arrives, crying in front of the family matriarch (A-Di’s mother): “It should have been me marrying your son” and she asks “where’s that pregnant bitch” (addressing A-Di’s bride).
 As the title-card emerges, we get a closer look at the elegant grandmother (Ru-Yun Tang), a former teacher, who feels too old to encounter all the familial strife.

 The grandma suffers a stroke as the family is attending the wedding reception.
 She goes into coma and the doctors recommend that they take her home and hope that she regains consciousness.
-They also recommend the family members to take turns in taking with the grandmother to elicit some response.
-The other members of Jiang family are: working mother Min-Min (Elaine Jin), whose depression increases after tending to her comatose mother; teenage daughter Ting-Ting (Kelly Lee), who is for the first time feeling polarizing emotions like love and guilt; eight year old Yang-Yang (Jonathan Chang), a lively boy who is obsessed with the idea of ‘showing stuff people haven’t seen’.
-NJ has a chance meeting with his old flame Sherry (Su-Yun Ko) in the wedding.
+The doctor also recommend the family members to take turns in taking with the grandmother to elicit some response.
+The other members of Jiang family are: working mother Min-Min (Elaine Jin), whose depression escalates while tending to her comatose mother; teenage daughter Ting-Ting (Kelly Lee), who is for the first time feeling polarizing emotions like love and guilt; eight year old Yang-Yang (Jonathan Chang), a lively boy who is obsessed with the idea of ‘showing stuff people haven’t seen’.
+NJ has a chance meeting with his old flame Sherry (Su-Yun Ko) during the wedding.
 She asks “Why didn’t you come that day?
 I waited and waited and never got over it, you know”.

 "Dad, I Can’t See What You See"